sanjosh/csdocs/networking/aws_hyperplane.md

 * Embedded Nitro Controller runs on each EC2 instance.
 It does IP fragment re-assembly and traffic encapsulation.
 * Nitro controller is aware of Hyperplane and sends packet back to it (to avoid path asymmetry)

-* question : having packets go thru load balancer on egress is an anti-pattern in load balancing.  have to go thru hyperplane because of NAT + metrics
+Question : having packets go thru load balancer on egress is an anti-pattern in load balancing.
+The preferred option is DSR (Direct Server Return) otherwise Load Balancer becomes a bottleneck.

+Answer : have to go thru hyperplane because of NAT + metrics.
+Makes no diff in network latencies

 ## SHOCK Robustness principle (Self-healing or constant work)